 I love adding flannel pads to the bottom of my crocheted slippers and socks!
 It brings the level cozy to a whole new level!
-It’s easy to add these cozy flannel pads to any slipper or pair of socks, and I will walk you through how to do this!
+It’s easy to add them to any pair of slippers or socks, and I will show how to do this!

-Wanna shop for socks in my Ravelry Shop?
+Wanna shop for sock patterns in my Ravelry Shop?
+Right here’s the link!
 Ravelry Link

 Flannel Pads (Tutorial)

 A note on the Fleece.
-This fleece is a sewing product and is not the the cute printed fleece you make blankets with.
+This fleece is not the cute printed fleece you make blankets with.
 It is called Needle Punched Fleece.
-It can purchased at JoAnns.
-Another helpful product that isn’t pictured is a glue stick.
+It can be purchased at JoAnns.
+Other helpful supplies are glue stick, sewing needle and thread, and scotch tape.

 Flannel 1/8 yd, you may use Felt instead